 Do NOT dismiss a trip to Paris in the winter if you are presented the opportunity.
 Yes, other seasons may offer more in terms of the beautiful gardens dotting the city, but winter provides perks as well.
 Such as lower fares. $500 RT for a business class seat upgraded via mileage points?
 Not too shabby.
 And the colder temps certainly don’t seem to deter the locals from dining al fresco… cue the heat lamps and pretty flannel blankets at all the corner bistros.
 And if you like to shop, you’ll appreciate — as I most certainly did — the month-long sales offered across the city starting mid January.

-I just spent several delicious days in the City of Light with my husband, son (16), and son’s GF.
 It is my hope that these photos and recommendations may inspire you as you plan your own Parisian adventure, be it wintertime or whenever because… Paris is ALWAYS a good idea.

 We rented a three-bedroom apartment in the historic Marais neighborhood.
 This is a WONDERFUL area — medieval streets, old mansions, and great museums, restaurants and shopping.
 Our apartment building was centrally located and quiet.
 One enters through a gated and rather dark (especially at night) alleyway which then miraculously opens up to a beautiful garden courtyard in front of the old stone building.